 If you love Starbucks Sous Vide egg bites, you’d be happy to know you can make them right in your own home quicker than it would take you to pass through their drive-thru.
 These copycat mini frittatas are not only easy to put together, but they’re also customizable and cost cheaper than the arm and a leg you pay at the fancy coffee shop.

 Loaded with spinach, mushrooms, sweet peppers, bacon crumbles, and cheese, these egg bites are the ultimate addition to your breakfast or brunch menu.
-They’re high-protein portable treats that are as fun to eat as they tasty!
+They’re high-protein portable treats that are as fun to eat as they are tasty!

 In a blender, process the eggs, cottage cheese, and milk until smooth and no streaks of egg whites remain.
-This step aerates the mixture for soft, fluffy texture.
+This step aerates the mixture for a soft, fluffy texture.

 Place about a teaspoon of the vegetable filling in each of the holes and top off with the egg and milk mixture.